-5/3/95 11/7/07 1 A provider, with a swimming pool other than a spa on the premises and the provider's substitute, shall satisfactorily complete a Child Care Water Safety course or the current equivalent prior to issuance of a license.
-F.S.
-402.302(9) C. S Supervision Ch 61.
-S.6.(3)(c) 8/1/07, 4/1/09, 10/6/10 F .
 The number of children in a family child care home at any given time is limited to the maximums set forth in the definition of Family Child Care Home.
-Iousehold children under 13 years of age who are in the operator's care are ounted in the license capacity.
-FD/LG Handbook 6A 2 The operator shall remain responsible for the supervision of the children in care and capable of responding to emergencies and the needs of the children.
+Household children under 13 years of age who are in the operator's care counted in the license capacity.

+- 2. The operator shall remain responsible for the supervision of the children in care and capable of responding to emergencies and the needs of the children.
 Child care personnel must directly supervise children, both indoors and outdoors, by sight and sound.
-Children must never be left without child care personnel supervision inside or outside the home, in a vehicle, or at a field trip location by themselves.
-FD/LG Handbook 6B 3 Bedroom doors must remain open while children are napping or sleeping.
+Children must never be left without child care personnel supervision inside or outside the home, in a vehicle, or at a field trip location by themselves. - Bedroom doors must remain open while children are napping or sleeping.
 When children are napping or sleeping, child care personnel must supervise by sound with frequent visual checks (every 10-15 minutes) to ensure the child's head is uncovered and assess the infant's breathing and color.
-Baby monitors are permissible however, they do not replace the frequent visual checks.
-FD/LG Handbook 6K 8/3/05 4 A program is responsible for the supervision of a child until an authorized individual retrieves the child from the program.
+Baby monitors are permissible however, they do not replace the frequent visual checks. - A program is responsible for the supervision of a child until an authorized individual retrieves the child from the program.
 A child shall not be released to any person other than the person(s) authorized or in the manner authorized in writing by the custodial parent or legal guardians.
-All individuals authorized to pick up a child must be identified in writing prior to release by the custodial parent or legal guardian to the program, and the program must verify the individual picking up the child is authorized by using a picture form of identification.
-FD/LG Handbook 6F 5 Infants must be held for bottle feedings until they are developmentally ready to sit in an age appropriate chair with good head control.
+All individuals authorized to pick up a child must be identified in writing prior to release by the custodial parent or legal guardian to the program, and the program must verify the individual picking up the child is authorized by using a picture form of identification. - Infants must be held for bottle feedings until they are developmentally ready to sit in an age appropriate chair with good head control.
 There must not be any propped bottles.
-If a child cannot hold the bottle, child care personnel must hold the bottle during feeding.
-FD/LG Handbook 6G 6 6.
-A child shall never be left unattended on a table or countertop.
-FD/LG Handbook 6H 7 Constant and active supervision is required when any child is in or around water, including bathing and swimming activities.
+If a child cannot hold the bottle, child care personnel must hold the bottle during feeding. - A child shall never be left unattended on a table or countertop.
+6. - 7.
+Constant and active supervision is required when any child is in or around water, including bathing and swimming activities.
 An adult should remain in direct physical contact with an infant at all times during swimming or water play.
 During wading and/or water play at a activities at a swimming pool on site or during a field trip, that is more than three feet deep, or at beach or lake areas, children ages 1 year up to 5 years must be within an arm's reach and in the sight of the supervising adult at all times, child care personnel must be within an arm's length providing "touch supervision."
 The following minimum staff-to- child ratios must apply while children are swimming o wading: